lisp-mirror/eql5/README-1.txt

     (setf eql:*qtpl*            t  ; same as -qtpl eql:*break-on-errors* t)

 It is HIGHLY RECOMMENDED to integrate the wrapper functions, see README-3-OPTIONAL.
-This will make all Qt functions real Lisp functions, which also means symbol tab- completion, both in Emacs/Slime and with ecl-readline.
+This will make all Qt functions real Lisp functions, which also means symbol tab-completion, both in Emacs/Slime and with ecl-readline.